hajrashahzad/OptiGlam-Customer/README.md

 samples, guidance on mobile development, and a full API reference.

 # OptiGlam-Customer
-Our final year which is basically a virtual try on solution for make-up products.
+Our final year project: a virtual try-on solution for make-up products.
 This project aims to establish a centralized online platform catering to users seeking skin-tone specific cosmetic products such as concealers and foundations from different Pakistani Brands